Donveve/recipe_box-1/README.md

 gem 'simple_form'
 ```

+	Note:
-	Note: The `gem 'simple-form'` Mackenzie used in Rails4 will get error(undefined method 'number?') in Rails5,
+	The " gem 'simple-form' " Mackenzie used in Rails4 will get error(undefined method 'number?') in Rails5,
-	So I change the `gem 'simple_form'` to :
+	So I change it to :

 	gem 'simple_form', github: 'kesha-antonov/simple_form', branch: 'rails-5-0'

 and run `bundle install`, then restart the server.

 So we're going to user `simple_form`

 Under `app/views/recipes/_form.html.haml`
 ```haml
 = simple_form_for @recipe, html: { multipart: true } do |f|